Prince Andrew Settles With His Rape Accuser Virginia Giuffre

-Prince Andrew has reached an out of court settlement with Virginia Giuffre, the woman who accused him of raping her three times when she was 17.
+Prince Andrew has reached an out of court settlement with Virginia Giuffre, a victim of Jeffrey Epstein who accused the royal of raping her three times when she was 17.

 In paperwork submitted to the court on behalf of both sides, Giuffre’s lawyer David Boies said “the parties reached a settlement in principle,” without disclosing the financial terms of the agreement.
 He asked for all deadlines to be suspended in the meantime.